Meeting the Class for the First Time

 Preparing to become a teacher is a big undertaking.
 It’s easy to get caught up in getting through college with a degree in teaching, passing your teacher’s certification exam, finding the kind of teaching position you want and getting through the interview that there is one more level of challenge that awaits you that you may not have put some thought into.
 That is the moment you walk into a classroom and face that sea of little faces looking up at you fearfully and you realize, perhaps with some terror that you really are a teacher and these students expect you to do the job.

 Every teacher has a priority for what will happen in that first encounter with the class of students.
 For some teachers, it’s important to establish your authority and to let the kids know you are boss and they will be called upon top live up to your expectations.
 For another, the first goal in that first hour is to just get organized.
-But it’s a great idea to think through exactly how you are going to handle that first meeting so you establish a relationship with these kids that will result in a very productive and yet happy and peaceful class time experience each day.
+But it’s a great idea to think through exactly how you are going to handle that first meeting so you establish a relationship with these kids that will result in a very productive and yet happy and peaceful class

 As you look at those eyes staring at you, what do you suppose they are thinking?
 Well, it isn’t really that much of a mystery.
 They are very curious about their new teacher and the things they want to know about you are not things they will ask you out loud including…

 .
 Is this new teacher mean or nice?

 .
 Will she make us work harder than our last teacher?

 .
 Is the new teacher funny or too serious?